Loranne Ausley: 2010 Chief Financial Officer campaign

 In the 2010 election, Ausley ran for Florida Chief Financial Officer (CFO).
 She became the Democratic nominee by default when no other candidates filed for the election, then went on to lose to State Senate President Jeff Atwater, the Republican nominee, in the general election.

 After eight years out of elected office, Ausley returned to the Florida House in 2016, again representing the 9th district.

 In 2020, Ausley ran for the Florida Senate in the 3rd district and succeeded term-limited incumbent Bill Montford.
 After a competitive race, she defeated Republican Marva Preston in the 2020 general election by a margin of 53.4–46.6%.
 She voted nay against the controversial Senate Bill 86 in 2021.

 In 2022, Ausley questioned the need for a special session on the Reedy Creek Improvement Act, claiming it adds "insult to injury" and goes "after a private business."
 She also argued that Disney has made Florida "what it is."

-Personal
+Personal life

-Loranne is married to Bill Hollimon and their children are John Hollimon (Stepson), William DuBose Ausley Hollimon.
+Loranne is married to Bill Hollimon and their children are John Hollimon (Stepson) and William DuBose Ausley Hollimon.
 She is a marathon runner and triathlete.
 Loranne's father is Tallahassee attorney DuBose Ausley of the 33-partner, 75-year-old law firm of Ausley & McMullen, P.A.
-She is a senior advisor to the Lawton Chiles Foundation and Board Chair of the Florida Healthy Kids Corporation.
+She is a senior advisor to the Lawton Chiles Foundation and board chair of the Florida Healthy Kids Corporation.

+On November 3, 2024, Ausley was involved in a serious bike accident while participating in a triathlon.
+She underwent surgery on her neck following the crash.